Section 4 - Executive, Administrative, and Professional Staff

 B. Supplemental Retirement Accounts.
 All regular faculty and staff may elect to have the university provide payment for tax deferred savings plans which qualify for IRS Code Section 403(b) and beginning July 1, 2002 section 457(b) status through companies approved by the university.
 Faculty and staff can defer in such amounts as permitted by IRS Code Section 403(b) and 457(b).
 The election of the such a benefit in no way affects the faculty or staff member's mandatory participation in the university's retirement program.
 The university retains the right to modify or terminate this optional deferral program upon reasonable notice to faculty and staff.

 C. Medical Insurance for Retirees.
-The university will provide a medical insurance plan for official retirees.
+The university will provide a medical insurance plan for official retirees hired before January 1, 2014.
 An official retiree (including early retirees) for purposes of this benefit, will be defined as any regular university faculty or staff member who is employed by the university at the time of retirement, who is vested in a university sponsored retirement plan and whose years of university service and age total a minimum of 75.

 Official retirees will be reimbursed for participation in the plan based on years of service.